Maintenant en lecture: Maple Syrup and Pecan Tartlets: A Delicious and Easy Recipe

 These maple syrup and pecan tarts are an elegant and delicious dessert that celebrates maple products.
 Easy to make, they'll impress your loved ones while showcasing the richness of maple syrup and sugar.
 Try this recipe for your next gathering or for a sweet treat, and share your creations with us on social media!

-It takes on average 40 L of sap to obtain 1 L of maple syrup .
+It takes an average of 40 L of sap to obtain 1 L of maple syrup .

 Element Visual